There are two methods available for mounting a filesystem in one of the cluster hosts:

 86,400 seconds (24 hours)

-mount command (where the client software is installed and the host joins the cluster) can use the same command, or use just the traditional mount parameters as defined in Mounting Filesystems, since it is not necessary to join a cluster.
+mount command, can either use the same syntax or just the traditional/per-mount parameters as defined in Mounting Filesystems since it is not necessary to join a cluster.

 cd /mnt/weka/ command.

 umount command which unmounts the last Weka filesystem, the client is disconnected from the cluster and will be uninstalled by the agent.
 Consequently, executing a new

 mount command requires the specification of the cluster, cores, and networking parameters again.

 When using a stateless client, it is possible to alter and control many different networking options, such as: